 To give you an example, there are plenty of “make money online” review websites, and for the most part, I’d advise you to not trust these sites but for other niches, reviews sites still hold a lot of power and can incredibly influence a decision of a consumer looking to purchase something.

-On there I review the top rated portable ACs and I monetize through Amazon selling these (typically) $300+ products with ease through the methods and strategies I will share with you in a moment.
+On there I review the top rated portable ACs and I monetize the website through Amazon selling these (typically) $300+ products with ease through the methods and strategies I will share with you in this guide.

-If this is what you are looking for, here is what you are going to need:
+If this is what you are looking for, here is what you are going to need to get started with this method:

 A Niche Topic Or Idea